arashatt/book/kratos.typ

 = Final Notes
-One questions that remains is how to store sessions when our application isn't being run in browser like CLI tools that require their users to authenticate.
+One question that remains is how to store sessions when our application isn't running in browser (e.g. CLI tools that require their users to authenticate).